tongvantruong/mern-real-time-quiz/README.md

 I will go with MongoDB as a non-SQL, cross flatform and document-oriented database which is easy to scale, high performance for a real time app.

+**So in this project, we will take advantages of the MERN techstacks: MongoDB, ExpressJS, ReactJS, NodeJS**